visionect/digitalsignage/README.md

 ## Making a release

-`make release` will generate 3 binarys with in `release` folder for linux, OS X and Windows.
+`make -j4 release` will generate 3 binaries with in `release` folder for linux, OS X and Windows.

+If you have `upx` installed you can use `make -j4 compress` which will make much smaller binaries.